wallarm/product-documentation/docs/latest/attacks-vulns-list.md

 A request is marked as a `vpatch` if it is part of an attack that was mitigated by the [virtual patch mechanism][doc-vpatch].

+**Wallarm behavior:**

+Virtual patching is blocking specific or all requests to some endpoint that is performed regardless the current [filtration mode](admin-en/configure-wallarm-mode.md).
+Virtual patches are custom rules that you create [manually][doc-vpatch].

+**Additional recommendations:**

+Virtual patch can be considered a temporary measure - analyze the vulnerability mitigated by the patch and remove it so that the patch is not needed any more.

 ### Unsafe XML header